raspberrypilearning/build-your-own-weather-station/en/step_10.md

 The original Oracle Weather Station adopts a Unix daemon approach to running the software, and you can adapt that code to run your custom build.
 The GPIO connections you've been using so far match those expected by this software so a slightly modified version of the code will work, and you've already used the original Oracle Weather Station code for the DS18B20 digital thermal probe.

-To complete your custom Weather Station, you can also adapt and amalgamate the code you've written for testing to to regularly measure and record
+To complete your custom Weather Station, you can also adapt and integrate the code you've written for testing to regularly measure and record

 ### Wind speed, gusts and direction